Green-Technology-Lab/RMI-Data-Analysis/README.md

 # RMI-Data-Analysis
 Scripts used to analyze data from the RMI Microgrid.

-Datetickzoom.m and xls2struct.m are third-party functions.
+xls2struct.m is a third-party function  ( https://www.mathworks.com/matlabcentral/fileexchange/4104-xls2struct )